 Small and medium producers, by contrast, are going to find more interested partners in local or provincial distributors.
 Although many such distributors are experienced, reliable, and have wellestablished distribution channels, many are not and confirming which is the case with a particular distributor is difficult.
 Any government records which might exist, are likely to be solely in Chinese.

 Although producers can try to carry out proper due diligence on their own, it’s best to work with a local third party to do this, taking advantage of their understanding of the Chinese market, legal landscape, language, regulatory system, and way of doing business.
 Once a company has identified a suitable local distributor which has passed inspection, the third party can assist with establishing a formal relationship with the distributor and ensuring all agreements are fair, transparent, and legal.

 China’s alcoholic beverages market continues to enjoy strong year-on-year growth, with the high-end segment seeing particularly strong demand; younger and wealthier consumers are demanding better-quality premium brands because of the association with success, wealth, and modern lifestyles.

-Companies wishing to sell in China should: 1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3) deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize longterm returns.
+Companies wishing to succeed in China’s alcoholic beverages market should: 1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3) deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize longterm returns.